AlayouWodaj/HelloWorld/README.md

 # HelloWorld
-This my first repository on github
+This my first repository on github and i am trying to understand github in more detail